CHÂTEAU LEOVILLE LAS CASES 1979

 Jean-Marc Quarin

-Ruby red color with vermilion reflections.
+Ruby red color, with vermilion reflections.
 Evolving.
-Very shiny.
+Very bright.
 Very beautiful and intense.
 Clean and intense nose.
 Nuances of ripe fruit, touch of wood and spice.
 Cedar note.
 Fine, complex and rather open.
-With a clean and intense agitation.
+On swirling, clean and intense.
 Quite powerful.
 Balsamic and rich (caramel, vanilla, spice.)
 Very fresh.
-Clean, sweet and fruity attack.
-Development on a fleshy, elongated, very well balanced structure which evolves on a fine, rather juicy tactile contact, towards a rounded finish which gently vanishes, quite elegant and already melted.
-Some charm.
-Alright.
-Can be drunk.
+Clean, soft and fruity attack.
+Development on a fleshy, elongated, very well-balanced structure which evolves with a fine, rather juicy tactile contact, towards a rounded finish that fades gently, quite elegant and already melted.
+Charming.
+Very good.
+Ready to drink.

 Read more